Bureau Doove is a creative research consultancy that is build on the pillars of translating and curating.

 Please make use of the contact form for more info and/or a quote.

 BUREAU DOOVE is organised by Dr. Edith Doove, a curator, writer and researcher, specifically interested in notions of emergence and contingency, cross and transdisciplinary collaborations, inspired by the pataphysical.
 She started curating in 1987 in Antwerp and worked as a freelance curator and art critic in Belgium until 2010 when she moved to the UK.
 Since 2018 she lives and works in France, currently in Rouen where she teaches at ESADHaR Le Havre-Rouen.

 She is a postdoctoral advisor with Transtechnology Research at Plymouth University where she attained her PhD in november 2017.
-She’s a regular contributor to Leonardo Reviews since 2010, co-convenor of Currer Bell College with Jean-Louis Vincendeau since 2019, moderator of the Leonardo LASER Talks Brussels with Alexandra Dementieva since 2021 and a member of AICA and C-E-A.
+She’s a regular contributor to Leonardo Reviews, co-convenor of Currer Bell College with Jean-Louis Vincendeau, moderator of the Leonardo LASER Talks Brussels with Alexandra Dementieva and a member of AICA and C-E-A.

 Images: Edith Doove, Communication, Plymouth, 2017